Is Bankruptcy Right For You?

 - We will assist you to better understand financial management and consumption habits.

-Ultimately, a person who is filing bankruptcy wants a discharge from bankruptcy.
+Ultimately, a person who is filing bankruptcy in Ontario wants a discharge from bankruptcy.
 It is the discharge that eliminates the obligation to repay the debts, and upon becoming discharged from bankruptcy, or released from bankruptcy, a person can apply for credit again and essentially is given a fresh start.

 If there are no extenuating circumstances, you are usually eligible for an automatic discharge as follows: